-Pack up unnecessary items.
-To make a home appear more spacious, it may be necessary to remove excess furniture, especially old furniture in disrepair.
-Packing up big furniture will also make it easier for a buyer to notice important features of the house, such as the fireplace, a window seat, or an extra nook space in a bedroom.
-Consider storing the items in a storage unit rather than in the garage.
+To make a home appear more spacious, removing excess furniture—especially old furniture in disrepair—may be necessary.
+Packing up large furniture will also make it easier for a buyer to notice important features of the house, such as the fireplace, a window seat, or an extra nook space in a bedroom.
+Consider storing these items in a storage unit rather than in the garage.

-De-clutter.
 One of the easiest ways to prepare a house for sale is to de-clutter.
-This simple means storing, throwing away, or donating unused items.
-De-cluttering helps the buyer focus on the home instead of on the mess.
+This simply means storing, throwing away, or donating unused items.
+De-cluttering helps the buyer focus on the home instead of the mess.
 Simple ways to de-clutter include: